CCI-MOC/hil/docs/rest_api.md

 Return `<node>` to the free pool. `<node>` must belong to the project `<project>`.
 It must not be attached to any networks, or have any pending network actions.

+If a maintenance pool is configured, the maintenance service will be notified and the node will be moved into the maintenance project.
+Otherwise, the node will go directly to the free pool.
+Read `docs/maintenance-pool.md` for more information.

 Authorization requirements: